Navigation auf uzh.ch

 How to Find the Right Repository?

-• re3data.org is another good starting point for your research. re3data.org is currently the most important and largest registry of research data repositories world-wide.
+• re3data.org is another good starting point for your research. re3data.org is currently the most important and largest registry of research repositories world-wide.

 Careful with Personal and Sensitive Data

 If you work with personal and sensitive data, you will need to consider issues of data protection before sharing or publishing your data.
-Contact your institute's IT coordinator to safely store sensitive data during your project.

 Long-term archiving